Meet Ellen

 After my third book, I began to wonder if it wouldn’t be easier to make things up.
 It isn’t.
 In fact it’s harder although it’s more fun because it gives me the opportunity to take pot shots at nasty cops, unethical psychologists and a few of my ex-husbands.

 I’m a transplanted New Yorker.
 I’ve been living in Northern California since the summer of love.
 When I’m not writing, teaching, or volunteering as a clinician at the First Responders Support Network, I’m at the gym, in the kitchen, or traveling.
-I blog at Psychology Today, serve on the Northern California board of Mystery Writers of America, and belong to Sisters-in-Crime, Public Safety Writers Association, The American Psychological Association, and psychological services section of The Association of Chiefs of Police.
+I belong to Mystery Writers of America, Sisters-in-Crime, the Public Safety Writers Association, The American Psychological Association, and the psychological services section of The Association of Chiefs of Police.

 I’m indebted to my clients and colleagues for inspiring me with their stories.
 And to my husband, the photographer S. Hollis Johnson, for my website photo and for letting me plagarize his entire life for Dot’s love interest, Frank.